ibm-cloud-demo-scripts/node-red-watson-assistant/README.md

 We are using a pre-installed skill that we can modify.
 - click on the 3 dots of the pre-installed *Customer Care Sample Skill*
-- click on *View API details* and make note of the workspace ID, the username (apikey) and der password (the 1st one)
+- click on *View API details* and make note of the workspace ID,  the username (apikey) and the password (the 1st one)
 - close the API details view and open the *Customer Care Sample Skill* by clicking on the center of the tile Now you can see the tabs where you can modify the skill, primarily the intents, entities amnd the dialog.
 - click on *Try it* at the upper right corner and enter *hello*